-Though Sean’s early years were forged in the turmoil of the Seventies Iran hostage crisis and gas lines, he and the rest of Generation Y, generally born between 1976 and 1982, are thoroughly children of the heady early days of the World Wide Web and dot-coms, the dawn of cell phones, and the success of the first Gulf war.
+Though Sean’s early years were forged in the Seventies turmoil of the Iran hostage crisis and gas lines, he and the rest of Generation Y, generally born from 1976 to 1982, are thoroughly children of the heady early days of the World Wide Web and dot-coms, the dawn of cell phones, and the success of the first Gulf war.
 That infused him with a sense of can-do optimism.

 However, some psychologists say Sean and his Gen Y colleagues may also be the first Americans to have had their attention spans shortened by the rapid-fire pace of the newly emerging computer and video games, as well as the proliferation of cable TV channels such as MTV, CNN, and ESPN.
 This means that despite the credit crunch and economic uncertainty, Sean’s spending habits may still lean toward instant gratification instead of sacrificing for the long term.